budget planningproperty coststransfer feesThailand taxes

 • Power of Attorney if you cannot attend in person

 Do not rely on the developer’s lawyer.
 They represent the developer, not you.
-A conflict of interest is built in — particularly on SPA terms that benefit the developer.
+A conflict of interest is built in, particularly on SPA terms that benefit the developer.

 Do not skip legal fees to save money.
 On a $200,000 transaction, a $2,500 lawyer fee is 1.25% of the purchase price.
 Finding a previously unregistered mortgage or lien on title before purchase is worth many times that fee.

-Sinking Fund: One-Time Payment at Handover
+What Do Sinking Fund: One-Time Payment at Handover Mean for Foreign Buyers?

 Typical sinking fund rates: